eurocontrol-ladr/ladrApplicationMessages/coding_guidelines.md

 ## Aircraft Identification vs Aircraft Registration vs Aircraft Address

-ICAO Doc 10150 identifies a number of fields exchanged in order to enabling the identification of an aircraft in distress.
+ICAO Doc 10150 identifies a number of fields exchanged in order to enable the identification of an aircraft in distress.
 These fields include the `Aircraft Identification`, the `Aircraft Registration` and the `Aircraft Address`.

 ### Aircraft Identification